alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 heroImageText: "An image generated using DALL.E with the prompt: fraught stickman overwhelmed by multiple giant piles of paper"
 ---

+When working on a React project, organizing your files might seem like an afterthought.
+But as your code base grows, a messy directory structure at best wastes time and frustrates developers, and at worst creates bugs and unnecessary technical debt.
+Fortunately, if you understand the basic principles of writing React components, you already have the mental framework to organize them effectively.
+In this post we will explore how.

 ## Why does directory structure matter?

-For the computer’s ability to interpret code it doesn’t, but a well organised code base makes it much easier for a human to understand where the code they need is in a repository.
+While directory structure doesn't affect how a computer interprets code, it significantly impacts a developer’s ability to navigate and maintain a project.
 In a small individual project this might not be that important.
-But in a large commercial project with multiple teams working in parallel and regular changes in developers, any small increase in productivity or reduction in on-boarding time provides cheap and fast value to the organisation.
+But in a large commercial project with multiple teams working in parallel and regular changes in developers, any small increase in productivity or reduction in on-boarding time provides cheap and fast value to the organisation and the developer.

 ## What is a component?